Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{Ablation Studies of EHR Serialization}

 To better understand the contribution of various components in the EHR serialization process to the performance of the LLM embedding models, we conducted a series of ablation studies.
-These ablations used Qwen3-Emb-8B with a \np{4096}-token limit due to computational constraints.
-We first examined the role of task-specific instructions by replacing them with a generic prompt (see \cref{tab:instructions_for_llm_embedding_models}) or removing instructions entirely, thereby isolating their contribution to the resulting embeddings.
-Next, we systematically excluded individual elements of the serialization, demographics, body metrics, vital signs, laboratory values, visit headings, conditions, medications, and procedures, while keeping all other parts of the pipeline fixed to avoid confounding.
-Finally, we constructed serializations that retained only one of these components at a time to assess its standalone predictive value.
-Together, these experiments identify which elements are most critical for producing effective EHR representations and clarify how the models leverage structured clinical data for downstream prediction tasks.
+These ablations used Qwen3-Emb-8B with the default list serialization and a \np{8192}-token limit.
+We first examined the role of task-specific instructions by replacing them with a generic prompt (\cref{tab:instructions_for_llm_embedding_models}) or removing instructions entirely, thereby isolating their contribution to the resulting embeddings.
+Next, we systematically excluded medical events from six different categories: demographics, visits, medications, procedures, labs, and conditions.
+To this end, we grouped medical codes into six mutually exclusive categories based on ontology prefixes and hierarchical SNOMED parent concepts (\cref{tab:code_categories_ablation}).
+Finally, we constructed serializations that retained only medical events from one category.